eppsjt/qmk_firmware/keyboards/lets_split/keymaps/eppsjt/readme.md

 ### QWERTY

-- Super/GUI more closely matches Mac placement.
+- Super/GUI moved to space postion to reduce thumb strain on mac.
 - Left shift can tap dance into caps lock
 - Enter key changes to Shift when held down